 Want a unique deck build with a potent offense and a stingy defense?
-Check out this deck that was one half of a 3rd place finish in Teams at the 2023 Redemption National Tournament.
+Check out this deck that an earlier version of it was one half of a 2nd place finish in Teams at the 2024 Redemption National Tournament.

 Introduction: